kijin/nearlyfreemail/README.md

 Currently, a lot of things are hard-coded in a way that would make it inconvenient to use NearlyFreeMail anywhere except in NFSN's pay-as-you-go shared hosting environment.
-For example, all messages and attachments are stored in the "protected" directory in a single SQLite database;
+For example, all messages and attachments are stored in the "protected" directory in a single SQLite database (this prevents annoying situations where you have to repossess files and subdirectories owned by "web");
 and some features of included third-party libraries are disabled due to incompatibilities with NFSN's strict policies.

 NearlyFreeMail follows web standards for the most part, except where browser-specific hack are required.
-It should appear and function as intended in all modern desktop browsers, such as Firefox 3.5 and higher, Internet Explorer 8 and higher, Chrome, Safari, and Opera.
+It should appear and function as intended in all modern desktop browsers, such as Firefox 3.6 and higher, Internet Explorer 8 and higher, Chrome, Safari, and Opera.
-It is known to break noticeably in Internet Explorer 7 and lower, including the infamous IE6.
+It is known to break noticeably in Internet Explorer 7 and lower, and there are no plans to fix this.
 Mobile browsers have not been tested.